Doag/PL-SQL-Conventions/articles/00_general.md

 - Define a pattern for whitespace.
 You may want to have your clauses left or right bound, upper- or lowercase or whatever else, but define a consistent system for you and your colleagues and make sure that no statement gets committed that does not adhere to these standards.
 You may want to use a beautifier tool for this is not a strict advice.
 If you format your code with care, this may be even more readable than an automatically formatted code.
 - Put logical clauses on a new line.
 It's very easy to overview an additional `and` if it hides in a long row
 - Use brackets to avoid misunderstanding.
 Even if it's not strictly required, write brackets for your own clarity.
 This is important especially in the `where` clause when using `and`, `or` and `not` intermixed but also for mathmatical calculations.
 - Do your upmost to format complicated calculations as readable as possible.
-It will be almost impossible for you after just some days to exactly follow your flow of thoughts if the calculation is not wisely chosen
+It will be almost impossible for you after just some days to exactly follow your flow of thoughts if the formatting is not readable
-- Use comments if required.
+- Use comments if required, but only then.
 Comments should be used for points of interest only, not as a basic strategy for each and everything.
 If used too often, they start tyring the reader and important details will not be read.
 Avoid jokes and overly long sentences in comments.
 Simply put: Be precise and professional.

 ### PL/SQL formatting
 In regard to formatting, the same best practices applies than for SQL.
 But there are some specific points to remember when working in PL/SQL.

 #### Keep your methods short

 The most important aspect to adds to the rules given for SQL is that your methods shouldn't be too long.
 In object oriented programming, the goal has been set to not have methods longer than one screen size.
-You may update your screen now, but the fact remains: If a verbose language like Java sets a goal of one screen page, a compact language like PL/SQL should allow for even shorter methods.
+You may want to encrease your screen now, but the fact remains: If a verbose language like Java sets a goal of one screen page, a compact language like PL/SQL should allow for even shorter methods.
 Don't be forced into too long methods because you think that this is faster.
 If you create helper methods within your code, the compiler will incorporate them into the compiled code if possible (`PLSQL_OPTIMIZE_LEVEL = 2` or greater assumed).
 Plus, creating helper methods allows for a speaking name.
 A good chosen helper function name to me is better than a comment that explains what the following code is intended to do.
 Compare this comment:
 ```
   -- Check whether the username is correct